-The new Echo Dot is faster, clearer and greener than the 2019 Dot
+Amazon Echo Dot (4th Gen) vs. Amazon Echo Dot (3rd Gen): Should you upgrade?

 |Yes

 First and foremost, upgrading to the 4th Generation model gets you the AZ1 Neural Edge chip.
-Amazon alleges that it processes Alexa commands twice as fast as its 3rd Generation Echos.
+Amazon alleges that it processes Alexa commands twice as fast as its 3rd Generation Echos; we can't validate this with 100% certainty, but our Echo Dot 4th Gen reviewer was totally satisfied with the response time to his commands.

 Considering the Echo Dot is more useful as an Alexa speaker than as a dedicated music player, that's a fairly significant reason to upgrade.

-The AZ1 Neural Chip makes your Alexa commands faster than ever before, and the Echo Dot gives you access to this upgrade at a fair price.
+The second change is much more obvious: Both Echos are the same width, but the 4th Gen took on a spherical shape that's twice as tall as the sardine can-shaped 3rd Gen model.

+The ball-shaped Echo Dot 4th Gen has fabric covering the entire top portion, with blended buttons slightly elevated on its top; and the LED ring has been moved to the bottom.
+With the 3rd Gen model, you have a hard plastic top that makes the buttons more visible and shows off the trademark LED array.

+Our Echo Dot 3rd Generation reviewer felt that the old LED array was "segmented" and "not quite as smooth" as other Echo devices — but it was, at least, easily visible due to its placement.
+With the Echo Dot 4th Gen, the bottom LED is bright but more "problematic" because it means the full height of the device must be visible from any angle, or else you won't be able to tell what color is flashing or whether it's listening to you.

+The 3rd Gen model also gives you buttons with a "tactile and satisfying click," while the 4th Gen model — similar to the larger Echo (4th Gen) speaker — also has a nice click and blends more seamlessly into the fabric, but may not be quite as responsive as the previous model.

-The second change is more subtle: both devices have a 1.6-inch speaker, but the 4th Generation model makes it a front-facing model.
-Our Echo Dot 3rd Generation review found that the tiny speaker had strong volume and decent bass considering its size, but that it does get muddier at the higher volumes.
-Ideally, the new front-facing speaker will help the sound mixtures remain distinct at higher volumes; however, until we can review it for ourselves, it's possible that this problem will persist in the newer model.
+Both devices have a 1.6-inch speaker, but the 4th Generation model makes it a front-facing model.
+Our 3rd-Gen reviewer found that the tiny speaker had strong volume and decent bass considering its size, but that it does get muddier at the higher volumes.

-Both devices have the trademark LED array that indicates when the device is listening to you, but the newer model moves the ring to the bass of the speaker, which makes sense given the new Dot no longer has the old model's flat plastic top.
-Instead, the fabric extends all the way to the top of the sphere, and the control buttons are slightly elevated above the fabric on the top of the device.

-Our 3rd-generation Echo Dot reviewer felt that the old LED array was "segmented" and "not quite as smooth" as other Echo devices, so we're hoping that's an area of improvement for this model.
-On the other hand, he praised the control buttons for their "tactile and satisfying click", and we hope that the new button model doesn't make them more spongy.
+For comparison, our 4th Gen review says that you get "much louder output and a richer, more well-rounded sound" than you get with the 3rd Gen model.
+And when he paired two 4th-Gen Echo Dots for stereo sound, he was totally "blown away" by the "impressive" quality on display.

 The final change to the Echo Dot's design is a new focus on responsible environmental design and energy use.
 Amazon reportedly used "50% post-consumer recycled plastics, 100% post-consumer recycled fabric and 100% recycled die-cast aluminum" to build the 2020 Echo Dot.
 Moreover, all the 4th Generation Echos now feature a "Low Power Mode" that activates whenever the Dot is idle, so it will drain less electricity over time.

-The 3rd Generation Echo Dot can be mounted on an outlet, the wall, the ceiling or even on a desk stand.
+For comparison, the 4th Gen model is twice as thick, protruding further from the wall and making it more of a potential hindrance or eyesore.
+Plus, the front-facing internal speaker means it isn't exactly built to spread from the wall throughout the room.

-Amazon told The Verge that it would continue to sell the 3rd Generation model for customers that want to wall-mount an Echo speaker, making it clear that the 4th Generation model is not built for it.
-And while there is already a 4th Gen wall mount available for sale on Amazon, there is a much better selection of excellent Echo Dot wall mounts for the 2019 Dot that really showcase the older model's versatility.
+Amazon told The Verge (opens in new tab) that it would continue to sell the 3rd Generation model for customers that want to wall-mount an Echo speaker, making it clear that the 4th Generation model is not built for it.

+We've collected the best Echo Dot wall mounts available, and there are 4th Gen accessories — they just work by placing your Echo Dot on a circular tray that juts out from the wall.
+3rd Gen mounts take better advantage of its thinner frame for much more versatile and attractive designs.

-Echo Dot 4th Gen vs 3rd Gen: Time for an upgrade
+Echo Dot 4th Gen vs 3rd Gen: Otherwise, it's time for an upgrade

 Wall mounting aside, the 4th Generation model improves on the old Echo Dot in all the areas that count.
-Improved Alexa response time will make voice commands more appealing and easy to use; the front-firing speaker should make the Dot's volume more effective and clear across a room; and the low power mode and recyclable materials will make you feel greener when you use it (just make sure to recycle or donate your old Echo Dot!).
+Improved Alexa response time makes voice commands more appealing and easy to use; the front-firing speaker gives you a clear audio boost; and the low power mode and recyclable materials will make you feel greener when you use it (just make sure to recycle or donate your old Echo Dot!).

-On the other hand, the Echo Dot 3rd Generation is still perfectly effective as an Alexa speaker.
-And considering Amazon still adds new software features like Sidewalk and Guard to even its 1st Generation Echos, you can rest assured that your device won't become obsolete anytime soon.

-Still, considering the affordable $50 list price of the 2020 Echo Dot, it's an upgrade purchase that your budget can easily afford.
-It doesn't make substantial improvements in speaker quality, but a device that small really can't; instead, you can rely on it for lightning-fast Alexa commands and pair it with one of these excellent speakers to improve the audible experience down the line.
+The Echo Dot (4th Gen) is the second-best Alexa speaker behind the larger Echo (4th Gen), and this takes up less space and costs half the price.
+For comparison, the Echo Dot 3rd Generation is still perfectly effective as an Alexa speaker, but it won't age quite as well and the price difference between generations is negligible, especially since the 4th Gen frequently goes on sale nowadays.

+Due to their small sizes, neither Echo Dot will quite hit the audio quality of a more powerful, expensive speaker.
+But it's a cheap way to access lightning-fast Alexa commands, and we've collected a list of the best speakers to use with an Echo Dot that pair its smarts with another brand's beautiful audio.

 Faster Alexa + energy efficiency

 The Echo Dot 4th Generation makes more of a statement thanks to its new spherical design, but thankfully remains just as affordable as ever.
-A new processor chip means that Alexa has become faster than ever, and the low power mode will do wonders for your electric bill.
+A new processor chip means that Alexa has become faster than ever, the low power mode will do wonders for your electric bill, and it even sounds better.

 Compact + wall-mountable